Why Learn Arabic, Persian, or Turkish language?

 With growing India-Iran relations, fluency in Persian is beneficial in the export and import business.

 4. Business & Economic Opportunities

 That means you can tap into a massive market of investments.
-Sectors like oil, gas, engineering, import and export, and tourism and tourism is a great way to monetize your proficiency in Farsi, Tajik or Dari.
+Sectors like oil, gas, engineering, import and export, and tourism and tourism is an excellent way to monetize your proficiency in Farsi, Tajik, or Dari.

 Whatever could be your reason to learn Persian, you will find that it is a worthwhile experience.

 Persian is very melodic, aesthetically pleasing to the ear, and one of the world’s most beautiful languages.

 The Persian alphabet is phonetic, and there are many innovative workarounds to learning Persian.

 While by no means among the easiest languages, Persian is simple in terms of grammar.